 November’s unrelenting market volatility continued through December.
 Of the 22 markets that the fund actively follows, 14 dipped in euro terms – same as the month before.
 Turkey’s corruption scandal shook the market downward, while Thailand and Philippines continued to struggle with riots and typhoon aftershock, respectively.
 Even Argentina gave back much of its phenomenal November gains.

 The team continued to look for value and made a few additional investments, including a real estate developer in Malaysia and a budget airline operating in southern Africa.
 A visit to Africa also yielded a close brush with a militant conflict and several power outages.
-The list of companies on the follow-closely list also grew with a few names and we expect to make some new investments after additional due diligence.
+The list of companies on the follow-closely list also grew with a few names and we expect the fund to make some new investments after additional due diligence.